IRB Submission Checklist

-- The principal investigator has either a paid UC Merced faculty appointment greater than or equal to 50 percent, or is a staff member or student at UC Merced.
+- The principal investigator has either a paid UC Merced faculty appointment greater than or equal to 50 percent or is a staff member or student at UC Merced.
 Each student applicant must have a faculty sponsor/advisor.

 - If needed, all school, research unit, or other compliance committee approvals have been secured before submitting the IRB study.

-- All potential co-investigators and research personnel are listed as appropriate in the submission, and on consent forms if involved in the informed-consent process.
+- All potential co-investigators and research personnel are listed as appropriate for the submission, and on consent forms if involved in the informed-consent process.
 Each research team member's role on the project is clearly defined in the narrative.

 - All personnel listed in the submission, including the principal investigator have completed human-subject training at the time of submission.

 - The purpose of the research is explained adequately.

 - The subject population and size is justified in the context of the proposed research (Consider providing a power analysis, if appropriate).